oracle/terraform-provider-oci/website/docs/r/core_virtual_circuit.html.markdown

 * `public_prefixes` - For a public virtual circuit.
 The public IP prefixes (CIDRs) the customer wants to advertise across the connection.
 All prefix sizes are allowed.
 * `reference_comment` - Provider-supplied reference information about this virtual circuit (if the customer is connecting via a provider).
 * `region` - The Oracle Cloud Infrastructure region where this virtual circuit is located.
+* `routing_policy` - The routing policy sets how routing information about the Oracle cloud is shared over a public virtual circuit.
+Policies available are: `ORACLE_SERVICE_NETWORK`, `REGIONAL`, `MARKET_LEVEL`, and `GLOBAL`.
+See [Route Filtering](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/routingonprem.htm#route_filtering) for details.
+By default, routing information is shared for all routes in the same market.
 * `service_type` - Provider service type.
 * `state` - The virtual circuit's current state.
 For information about the different states, see [FastConnect Overview](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/fastconnect.htm).
 * `time_created` - The date and time the virtual circuit was created, in the format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
 Example: `2016-08-25T21:10:29.600Z`